Camp Blanding Joint Training Center, Starke, FL

-Those selected for staff positions must complete the FLWGF 500, CAPF 160, 161, & 163, and the Camp Blanding JTC Liability Release Form.
-Scan and send these forms to firstname.lastname@example.org.
-Members must ensure they have received an acknowledgement that the forms have been received in their entirety.
+Those selected for staff positions must complete the CAPF 31, CAPF 160, 161, & 163, and the Camp Blanding JTC Liability Release Form.
+Upon receiving notification of acceptance as activity staff, you can upload these forms at the registration link in the menu to the right.

 The activity fee for UCC Staff is $50.00.
 This is payable upon receiving notification of acceptance as activity staff.
 Please follow the instructions provided in the email.
 This fee includes lodging, meals on Saturday and Sunday, and a UCC t-shirt.

 Members will arrive at the 4600 block DFAC, which will be used as the in-processing center.
 An email weill be sent to registered members with directions.
 Park safely along the street or in designated parking areas.

 Unless otherwise instructed, all UCC staff members are to arrive no later than 1700 on 21 Sept 2018 for in-processing.

 Team participants are to arrive no earlier than 1900 and no later than 2100 on 21 Sept 2018 (exceptions may be made for those teams traveling with staff).
 Teams may receive permission for a late arrival if they are traveling a long distance; the escort must coordinate this with the Activity Director in advance.

 NOTE: A compulsory safety briefing will be held at 2100 on 2 Feb 2018 4600 block Dining Facility for all participants.
 ATTENDANCE IS MANDATORY.